-We divide the number of New LTD Claims starting benefits in the guarter by the Total number of Productive Hours (Regular hours + Overtime hours + Other Productive Hours)195000 hours (80% of total working hours per 100 employee in the year)
+We divide the number of New LTD Claims starting benefits in the quarter by the Total number of Productive Hours (Regular hours + Overtime hours + Other Productive Hours)\195000 hours (80% of total working hours per 100 employee in the year)

-The vear-over-year LTD rate is the lowest it has been since 2015, despite the pandemic, currently tracking at 2.07.
-The

-2021 LTD Claims Rate continues to meet the target of 2.25.
-The first three quarters of 2021 highlight a continuing decrease in the LTD claims rate.
+The year-over-year LTD rate is the lowest it has been since 2015, despite the pandemic, currently tracking at 2.04.
+The 2022 year-to-date LTD Claims Rate continues to meet the target of 2.25.
 This is in part due to the growth of the organization over this timeframe, but is also largely due to the continuing success that the Absence and Disability Management (ADM) team is having with returning employees to productive work prior to an LTD claim becoming necessary.
-The 4th quarter shows an uptick in the LTD Claims rate.
+The 4th quarter in 2021 shows an uptick in the LTD Claims rate.
 This is part is due to a higher number of LTD claim submissions in January due to catchup from December, normally a shorter month due to holidays/vacations.
 Additionally, this increase in rate highlights the impact of the mandatory vaccination policy that caused an increase in new Disability Management Cases related to anxiety regarding vaccination, particularly for those employees with underlying health conditions.